 The EU Banking Reforms propose new requirements that capital instruments should meet in order to be considered as Additional Tier 1 instruments or Tier 2 instruments.
-In particular, in the latest Presidency compromise proposals of the Council of the European Union, certain grandfathering measures are proposed.
-However, to the extent any of these new requirements once finally implemented are not initially subject to a grandfathering or exemption regime for those Additional Tier 1 instruments and/or Tier 2 instruments already in issue at the time of such implementation, such instruments could be subject to regulatory uncertainties on their inclusion as capital.
-This may lead to regulatory capital shortfalls and ultimately a breach of the applicable minimum regulatory capital requirements, with the consequences specified herein.
+In accordance with the EU Banking Reforms (if implemented in their current form), these new requirements are not subject to a grandfathering or exemption regime for currently issued Additional Tier 1 instruments and/or Tier 2 instruments.
+As a result, such instruments could be subject to regulatory uncertainties on their eligibility as capital if the EU Banking Reforms are approved in the form in which they were originally published, which may lead to regulatory capital shortfalls and ultimately a breach of the applicable minimum regulatory capital requirements.

-Any failure by the Bank and/or the Group to comply with its "Pillar 1" minimum regulatory capital ratios, any "Pillar 2" additional own funds requirements and/or any "combined buffer requirement" could result in the imposition of restrictions or prohibitions on "discretionary payments" by the Bank as discussed below or administrative actions or sanctions, which, in turn, may have a material adverse effect on the Group's results of operations.
+Any failure by the Bank and/or the Group to maintain its "Pillar 1" minimum regulatory capital ratios, any "Pillar 2" additional own funds requirements and/or any "combined buffer requirement" could result in administrative actions or sanctions, which, in turn, may have a material adverse effect on the Group's results of operations.
+In particular, any failure to maintain any additional capital requirements pursuant to the "Pillar 2" framework or any other capital requirements to which the Bank and/or the Group is or becomes subject (including the "combined buffer requirement"), may result in the imposition of restrictions or prohibitions on "discretionary payments" by the Bank as discussed below.